timespace22/Lung-Ultrasound-Classification/README.md

 Store the model pickle files in a folder named "model_weights"

 ## Dataset & Model Weights
-### Additional details about the dataset and the trained model weights will be provided upon request
+### Dataset and model weights are not publicly released here for privacy reasons.
+Additional details will be provided on request.

 ## Method
 Two main parts of the method and their corresponding python notebook files: